Key Outcomes

 Anomaly signals detected in Q4 2025

-Decrease in minutesper incident
+Decrease in minutes per incident

 Accuracy in incident summarization

-Solution: Why Vibe AI
+Solution: Why Vibe OnCall

 The Premium Partnership Experience